AliAbbasi/Multilabel-Image-Classification-with-Softmax/README.md

-This is an example of Multi-label Softmax Classifier written by python and tensorflow.
+This is an example of Multi-label Softmax Classifier with python and tensorflow.

 Pre-requestes: